huhailinguist/huhailinguist.github.io/lab/index.md

 The computational linguistics (CL) lab at School of Foreign Languages (SFL), Shanghai Jiao Tong University (SJTU)
 studies:

-1) various aspects of human languages through computational modelling
+1) various aspects (mostly syntax, semantics and pragmatics) of human languages through computational modelling
 2) Natural Language Processing, with a specific focus on benchmarking language models in language understanding
+3) comparing language acquisition in humans and language models

 Our lab is equipped with several deep learning servers for training and evaluating state-of-the-art language models.
 Currently we have two master students and several undergraduate students working in the lab.
 They come from diverse backgrounds: linguistics, computer science, information engineering, translation, language studies (English, German, Chinese), etc.